LiftLine

 How to Keep CFIs and Student Pilots in Sync Between Lessons

-A practical look at the gap between one flight lesson and the next, and why the training loop matters.
+A practical look at the gap between one flight lesson and the next, and why the training loop matters for Part 61 students and CFIs.

 Most flight training does not break during the lesson.
 It breaks between lessons.

 The student leaves with notes, memories, a few things to study, and sometimes a vague sense of what is coming next.
-The CFI comes back days later and has to reconstruct what happened, what was covered, what still needs work, and what the next lesson should emphasize.
+The CFI comes back days later and has to reconstruct what happened, what was covered, what needs another rep, and what the next lesson should emphasize.

 For Part 61 training, that flexibility is a strength.
 But flexibility works better when both people can see the same training picture.